 This element includes all fabrication, assembly, stand-alone alignment and test of the hardware of the input optics subsystem (IO).
 This includes the phase modulators, Faraday isolators, suspended input mode cleaner, and the input mode-matching telescope.
 Suspensions are provided by the suspension subsystem.
 Controls are designed by the interferometer sensing and controls subsystem.
 As in initial LIGO, the University of Florida will take the responsibility as a subcontractor to the LIGO Laboratory for the scope of this subsystem.
-Scope documents and an MOU7 detail the responsibilities of the University of Florida LIGO Group and LIGO with respect to the laser systems.
+Scope documents and an MOU detail the responsibilities of the University of Florida LIGO Group and LIGO with respect to the laser systems.

-The subsystem fabrication starts in early FY2008 to produce optics first used in the integrated testing of the Input Optics subsystem at the MIT Campus LASTI testbed; on completion of testing in mid-FY09, production of hardware is enabled.
-The first completed deliverables are the modulation elements which are complete in early FY10, and delivery of all components is complete by mid-FY11.
+The subsystem fabrication starts in late FY09.
+The first completed deliverables are the modulation elements which are complete in mid FY10, and delivery of all components is complete by late-FY11.
 Installation will commence in 2011.